 √ All marketing materials were CMS approved and has CMS ID number located on marketing items

 √ Plans/Part D Sponsors must submit all sales scripts and presentations for approval to CMS prior to their use during the marketing/sales event

 √ Plans/Part D Sponsors must notify CMS of all formal and informal marketing/sales events via HPMS prior to advertising the event or seven (7) calendar days prior to the event’s scheduled date, whichever is earlier.
 Changes to marketing/sales events (e.g., cancellations and room changes) should be updated in HPMS at least forty-eight (48) hours prior to the scheduled event

 Again, this isn’t a comprehensive list.
 We encourage you to familiarize yourself with CMS’ Marketing Guidelines PDF by clicking HERE.

 NCC provides all the tools for agents in the senior market to succeed and we want to stress the importance of staying compliant.
 Although being secret shopped can be frustrating and nerve-wracking just remember to continue to follow compliance protocol.
 As an insurance agent, you have to do what’s right by the clients and by the CMS book.
-If you ever have questions or concerns, please call your Personal Agent Liaison.
+If you ever have questions or concerns, please call your NCC Marketing Specialist.
 We are here to serve you and help you become the best possible version of yourself.